Stevenson University releases statement on alum discovered dead in Baja California

 OWINGS MILLS, Md. — Stevenson University released a statementSaturday in connection with former student Callum Robinson.

 Authorities say Robinson, 33, along with his brother Jake and friend Jack Carter Rhoad, were reported missing several days ago during a surfing trip to Mexico’s Baja California coast.
-All three were later discovered dead.
+Three unidentified bodies were later discovered.

 While both Callum and Jake initially hailed from Perth, Australia, Rhaod was American.